 4. You will at some point have had every bodily fluid possible on you.

 I mean, yeah, it sounds gross, but you kinda just get used to it.

 5. You will waste a shit ton of money.

 Clothes, shoes, toys, you name it.
 Every time you go to the store, even if your child is not with you, something there will remind you of them. $400 later you’ve got them a whole new toy collection and wardrobe.

-6. You will experience worry like never before.
+6. You will worry more.

 I know that my biggest fear has always been knowing that one day my child will grow up to see the pain, hatred and bitterness of the world.
 All of the things those innocent eyes are blind to right now.

 7. Your child will sometimes be the most precious little angel…

 And other times, they will be evil little Satan spawns straight from the pits of hell.
 Learn patience.
 It’s a long and bumpy ride, mama.

 Of course, your child loves you.
 But, they will sometimes choose other people over you, say other people’s names before yours, be more happy to see someone else, etc. Not to mention, toddler speak without any kind of filter.
 At all.
 Don’t ask questions you don’t want the answers to.